-A founder of Wichita's new media artist collective Hack.Art.Lab, John has created and installed new media art in such places as Wichita, Kansas City, Richmond VA, Weimar Germany and Sao Paulo Brazil.
+Inspired in part by Professor Gerhard Fischer's publications about renaissance communities, John was a founder of Wichita's new media artist collective Hack.Art.Lab (H.A.L).
+As part of H.A.L, John created and installed new media art in such places as Wichita, Kansas City, Richmond VA, Weimar Germany and Sao Paulo Brazil.
 Recent installations include Touch #1 and Touch #2, both inspired by the playfulness he witnessed in seeing the joy low-functioning autistic children found in immersive environments.
-John also helped found and currently serves as Vice President of MakeICT, Wichita's first Makerspace.
+John was also a co-founder and former Vice President of MakeICT, Wichita's first Makerspace.
+MakeICT now has over 400 active members.

 John also continues his activities as a violinist.
 He has recorded for Koch International Classics and New World Records and has been broadcast internationally on Public Radio International.
 As First Violinist of the Montclaire String Quartet, his touring and performance schedule included internationally televised and recorded concerts.
 He has also performed as First Violin of the Amernet String Quartet, first-prize winners of the Banff International String Quartet Competition.